 2024 – Digital (Video Installation ; Mixed Media Photography) / Ostkreuzschule

 The disappearance of living species is accelerating at the rate of the various industrial revolutions.
 There is an urgent need to slow down, if only to grasp the current catastrophe.
 Two centuries ago, the aim was to discover new species.
 In present time, we record the ongoing and future extinctions.
 Whether threatened or witnessed, how are the remaining beings affected by this profound mutation?
 And what imaginaries could we build in response to the fragility of ecosystems in the Anthropocene?
-Vincent Jondeau’s installation poetically explores this reflection by confronting his own vision of the plant world with the botanical drawings made by his ancestor at the end of the 19th century.
+Vincent Jondeau’s project poetically explores this reflection by confronting his own vision of the plant world with the botanical drawings made by his ancestor at the end of the 19th century.
+Through the singular representation of plants encountered in his daily life in North Berlin and in his family archives, he probes an era where the question of survival has overtaken that of progress.

 *